GoogleChrome/chromium-dashboard/.devcontainer/README.md

  # TESTDATA.make_golden(template_text, 'test_html_rendering.html')

 Then run the test again, and revert your change of the test file.

+To run the Playwright visual tests (aka end-to-end tests), the command to use is:
+`npm run pwtests --packages/playwright`.
+If there are errors, or if you need to update the screeenshot images, you can update all images for all tests with:
+`npm run pwtests-update --packages/playwright`.
+Check the `packages/playwright/test-results` directory for any changes.

 ## Accessing the various services

 To access the database, database viewer or the app when it is running, go to